zhoupan/openhierarchy/README.md

 From the example web project -> src -> main.resources -> jpaContext.xml.
 Check out the bean-tag with id "dataSource".
 Change the properties to match your database.

 ### The server
 There is a .zip-file in the example web project -> WebContent -> WEB-INF -> environment -> apache-tomcat.zip.
 Take the server folder you would like to use and place it somewhere local.
 From the Servers view in Eclipse -> New Server ->  Choose your apache version and click next.
 Point out the directory of your apache folder.
-After adding the server, add the example web project to the server by right click the server and choose Add and remove..
+After adding the server, add the example web project to the server by right click the server and then Add and remove..

 Configure ports by double click on the server.